wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/solaris/solaris10/wazuh_agent_packages_solaris10.rst

 Installation from packages
 ==========================

-The Wazuh agent for Solaris 10 can be downloaded from our :doc:`packages list <packages>`.
+The Wazuh agent for Solaris 10 can be downloaded from our :ref:`packages list<packages>`.
 The current version has been tested on Solaris 10 version 5.10.
 Install the agent as follows:

   a) For Solaris 10 i386: